d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 ## Summary

-* MLP adds one or multiple fully-connected hidden layers between the output and input layers and transforms the output of the hidden layer via an activation function.
+* MLP adds one or multiple fully connected hidden layers between the output and input layers and transforms the output of the hidden layer via an activation function.
 * Commonly-used activation functions include the ReLU function, the sigmoid function, and the tanh function.